martinvonk/SPEI/README.md

 `pip install spei`

-To get the development version download the GitHub code to your computer.
-Use cd to get to the download directory and install using:
+To get the development version download or clone the GitHub repository to your local device.
+Install using:

-`pip install -e .`
+`pip install -e <download_directory>`

 ## Literature